vcgarnica/MSE_FindR/README.md

 In this step, users upload the processed CSV input file containing the all required information, as described above.

+Alternatively, users can skip this step by using the **"Load Example Data"** button on the Disclosure page to load a pre-formatted example dataset directly into the application.
+This is useful for exploring the tool's functionality before preparing your own CSV file.

 ### Step 4 - Make field selections and estimate